 In the following days, the system will be filled with HTF, and then the thermal loop system will be ready for the different tests that will assess its fine working.
 In a few weeks the solar field will be installed, before the start of the final period of set-up tests.
 Stay tuned for more news !

 Outcomes of the MOSAIC project were presented during the workshop dedicated to the topic “Materials & Processes for Thermal Solar System”.
 Half-day online workshop was organized within the framework of H2020 funded project IN POWER on 27 October 2020.

 MOSAIC project results were presented through presentation by Cristobal Villasante (TEKNIKER) on the topic TEKNIKER’s approach to the technological challenges of CSP.

 Livestream from the presentation is available here.

-After few month of break due to the COVID-19 pandemia, the MOSAIC prototype construction has restarted during June 2020 in Sanguesa (CENER).
-As you can see from the photo, all five towers have been successfully erected.
+After a few months of break due to the COVID-19 pandemia, the MOSAIC prototype construction has restarted during June 2020 in Sanguesa (CENER).
+As you can see from the picture, all five towers have been successfully erected.
 At the moment, work onsite is focused on the tracking system and related support cables.
-In the coming months, we will update with the onsite construction development.
-Stay tune!
+In the coming months, we will update the onsite construction development.
+Stay tuned!